mlyann/mlyann/README.md

 * 🌍  I'm based in United States.
 * ✉️  You can contact me at [mlyang721@arizona.edu](mailto:mlyang721@arizona.edu)
 * 🧠  I'm learning Python, Swift, Java, JavaScript, AI and ML
 * 🤝  I'm open to collaborating on Projects.
-This is one of the largest project I'm contributing to: https://ml4ai.github.io/tomcat/
+This is one project I'm contributing to: https://ml4ai.github.io/tomcat/
 * ⚡  I love reading machine learning theory and applied math papers and develop multi-modal models.
 * 🤩 If you pay interest, please [visit my website](mlyann.github.io).